EskelinenAntti/tmuxide/README.md

 ide open path/to/my/project
 ```

-This creates a new session or attaches to a session in the given directory, and opens it.
+This opens or creates a tmux session in given directory without opening an editor.
 You can also specify a command with the path, e.g.

 ```bash
 ide open path/to/my/project lazygit